 Thank you for purchasing a LAB.GRUPPEN power amplifier.
+The amplifier you have chosen is the culmination of many years of Research and Development.
+This amplifier makes amplification more controllable instead of the traditional "Boring black box" you have become accustomed to.

-This manual contains important information on operating your amplifier correctly and safely.
-Please take some time and read this manual to familiarize yourself with the amplifier.
+Please take some time and read this manual to familiarize yourself with the advanced features of this amplifier.